 - Cuisine: German

-- Scoop 2 cups of sauerkraut out of a jar.
-Place it into a strainer to drain, while you prepare the rest of your meal.
+- Scoop 1 cup of sauerkraut out of a jar.
+Place it in a fine-mesh strainer to drain for at least 5 minutes.

-- Heat a frying pan on medium heat.
+- Warm a frying pan on medium heat.

-- Start by cooking everything that is going to be served with the sauerkraut.
+- Start by cooking everything else that is going to be served with the sauerkraut.

 - Serve immediately.